Skip to main content

 cop29-opportunity-hero.png

-Typically, students travel for one week of the COP.
-The number of observer badges available for Northwestern delegates to the COP is uncertain until these are allocated by the UNFCCC in the fall.
-Therefore, admission to the course is not a guarantee for an observer badge for the UNFCCC meetings for a specific number of days, though we aim to share badges amongst the delegation and encourage fieldwork in the public areas of the COP as well.
+The number of observer badges available for Northwestern delegates to the COP is uncertain until they are allocated by the UNFCCC in the fall.
+Therefore, admission to the course is not a guarantee for travel or for an observer badge to the UNFCCC meetings for a specific number of days.

 • Shared lodging